akka/akka/akka-docs/java/routing.rst

 When you create a router programatically you define the number of routees *or* you pass already created routees to it.
 If you send both parameters to the router *only* the latter will be used, i.e. ``nrOfInstances`` is disregarded.

-*It is also worth pointing out that if you define the ``router`` in the configuration file then this value will be used instead of any programmatically sent parameters.*
+*It is also worth pointing out that if you define the ``router`` in the configuration file then this value will be used instead of any programmatically sent parameters.
+The decision whether to create a router at all, on the other hand, must be taken within the code, i.e. you cannot make something a router by external configuration alone (see below for details).*

 Once you have the router actor it is just to send messages to it as you would to any actor: